- University of Detroit Mercy School of Law, Detroit, MI, J.D., 1997, with honors

 - f: 248.746.2831

-Christopher B. McMahon is a trial attorney with more than 15 years of experience handling construction claims, utility, energy and power litigation, trucking and transportation negligence, personal injury and professional malpractice cases, and insurance agent error and omission matters.
+Christopher B. McMahon is a shareholder and member of the Board of Directors, and a trial attorney with 20 years of experience handling construction claims, utility and energy litigation matters, trucking and transportation claims, personal injury and professional malpractice cases, ski industry proceedings, and insurance agent error and omission disputes.
 He has resolved claims in excess of $50 million in courts and arbitration/mediation forums across the country involving design, construction and personal injury matters.

 Christopher’s practice involves all facets of litigation and transactional matters.
-He represents design professionals in construction liability matters, including architects, engineers, owners, contractors and land surveyors.
-He handles contract formation, claims for defective workmanship, professional malpractice matters, breach of contract disputes, lien foreclosures, schedule/delay claims, product liability and personal injury cases.
-He litigates matters related to the full spectrum of infrastructure, including structural, civil, electrical and mechanical design and construction issues involving major commercial structures, casinos, hospitals, airports, power plants, bridges, religious institutions, residential homes, stadiums and condominiums.
+He represents professionals in construction liability matters, including architects, engineers, owners, contractors and land surveyors.
+He negotiates and prepares front-end contracts and handles claims for defective workmanship, professional malpractice, breach of contract, lien foreclosure, schedule/delay, product liability and personal injury.
+He litigates matters involving the full spectrum of infrastructure, including structural, civil, electrical and mechanical design and construction issues involving major public and commercial structures, casinos, hospitals, airports, power plants, bridges, religious institutions, residential homes, stadiums and condominiums.

-Among Christopher’s clients are Fortune 500 companies, numerous professional liability and commercial general liability insurers, nationally recognized design professionals, contractors, owners and developers, suppliers, transportation companies and private individuals.
+Among Christopher’s clients are Fortune 500 companies, numerous professional liability and commercial general liability insurers, nationally recognized design professionals, contractors, owners and developers, suppliers, utility companies, transportation companies and private individuals.

-Christopher is an active member of the Michigan Trucking Association and the Construction Association of Michigan (CAM).
+Christopher is a member of Michigan Trucking Association and the Construction Association of Michigan (CAM).
 He speaks frequently at legal and industry seminars and conferences.
 A prolific author, he has written numerous articles for legal, trade and industry publications.

-Frequently recognized for legal excellence, Christopher has been selected by his peers for inclusion in The Best Lawyers in America© (Woodward/White, Inc.) for 2012 through 2014 in the fields of Construction Law, Litigation and Construction and Personal Injury Litigation, Defendants.
+Frequently recognized for legal excellence, Christopher has been selected by his peers for inclusion in The Best Lawyers in America© (Woodward/White, Inc.) from 2012 through 2017 in the fields of Construction Law, Litigation and Construction and Personal Injury Litigation, Defendants.

 - Successfully represented the owner of a large coal burning steam turbine energy plant in a recent multimillion dollar contractual dispute that arose from extensive damage that occurred as a result of work performed during a major outage on a turbine overhaul project in Michigan.
 The litigation involved claims which dealt with highly technical aspects of steam generation, design, construction, start-up, and repairs of components at the various stages within the turbine unit.